musicbutton

 I) Absorption

 (1) And now, let's talk about the instructions of uniting one's consciousness, of yoga.
 (2) Connecting oneself in yoga means that the rumination of the materially motivated mind comes to a stop.
-(3) Then will the witness, that one is for oneself, be found in its original position of service.
+(3) Then the witness, that one is for oneself, will be found in its original position of service.
 (4) In all other cases one could say that one has been allured by, that one identifies with, the ruminating mind.
 (5) There are five forms of rumination which are either pleasant, or possibly of a problematic nature.
-(6) They stem from a) direct experience, b) from setbacks, c) from vicissitude, d) from sleep, and e) from one's memory.
+(6) They stem from a) direct experience, b) from setbacks, c) from instability, d) from sleep, and e) from one's memory.

-a): (7) The knowledge of direct perception draws from the source of that which appears to the senses, from the conclusions one draws therefrom and from scriptural authority, the basic reference for one's thinking.
+a) (7) The knowledge of direct perception draws from the source of that which appears to the senses, from the conclusions one draws therefrom and from scriptural authority, the basic reference for one's thinking.

-b): (8) Setbacks are the product of a wrong vision, which entails a certain estrangement.
+b) (8) Setbacks are the product of a wrong vision, which entails a certain estrangement.

-e): (11) Memory is based upon the experience of a matter one is not willing to give up.
+e) (11) Memory is based upon the experience of a matter one is not willing to give up.

-(12) In case one wants to put and end to these five forms of rumination, must one a) carry on with and b) refrain from.
+(12) In case one wants to put and end to these five forms of rumination, one must a) carry on with and b) refrain from.

-a) (13) Carrying on one tries time and again to find peace.
+a) (13) Carrying on one time and again tries to find peace.
 (14) One succeeds in finding a firm basis with protracted, uninterrupted, sustained devotion.

-b) (15) Refraining, or detaching, from the listening to a superficial thing that one notices of oneself when one is ruminating, is based upon the consciousness, the comprehension, one achieves when one is free from longing, when one has subdued one's desires.
+b) (15) Refraining, or detaching, from the listening to a superficial thing that one notices of oneself when one is ruminating, is based upon consciousness, the comprehension one achieves when one is free from longing, when one has subdued one's desires.
 (16) That lofty notion of one's own person is achieved when one is free from the three operating modes of nature, viz. when one is not too slow, too agile, or too much of all the good.

 (17) The right form of knowing is associated with weighing things, discriminating things, feelings of happiness and self-awareness.
-(18) When one in the state of rest builds upon the carrying on, comes another equilibrium about, a purer outlook, than one had before.
+(18) When one in the state of rest builds upon the carrying on, another equilibrium comes about, a purer outlook than one had before.
 (19) In that state of being, one builds upon the not physically, not sensually, clinging to nature.
-(20) Belief, courage, memory, absorption, and true knowledge then constitute the opposite of what one had before.
+(20) Belief, courage, memory, absorption and true knowledge then constitute the opposite of what one had before.
 (21) For those who are enthused and of sincere effort it is within reach.
 (22) One may be differently engaged in it in an unsteady way, a moderate way or a zealous way.

-(23) At the other hand one may also be of devotion for the person of God, viz. the Lord of Yoga and His representatives.
+(23) On the other hand one may also be of devotion for the person of God, viz. the Lord of Yoga and His representatives.
 (24) The person of God is a person different from others in being a reservoir apart from sorrow, profit-minded work and the consequences thereof.
 (25) That reservoir is the unsurpassed source of all knowledge.
-(26) What counts with that source is the involvement with time that is stable, which is there before all other things, which ranks first and which is also the teacher.
+(26) What counts with that source is the involvement with time that is stable, which there is before all other things, which ranks first and which is also the teacher.
 (27) He, that source, is indicated with the syllable of AUM, the Pranava.
 (28) The purpose of that syllable is to be repeated time and again for oneself.
 (29) The thoughts then turn inward to find there next to an absence of hindrances also the control over them.
 (30) The hindrances consist of disease, unsteadiness, indecision, inattentiveness, laziness, misconception, discouragement and a wandering mind.
 (31) There are also worries, despair, physical ups and downs, and wrong breathing as the things that further lead astray.

-(32) To counter that must one carry on with that one true state, as a principle and reality.
+(32) To counter that one must carry on with that one true state, as a principle and reality.
 (33) One needs to keep a benevolent disposition in mind that is of friendliness, compassion and gladness in equanimity concerning happiness and grief, virtue and vice.
 (34) Another possibility is to fix one's attention upon the outgoing or retained breath.
 (35) Or else one fixes one's attention upon an object which offers the mind a hold.
-(36) One can also put an end to ones worries with the help of a bright source of light.
+(36) One can also put an end to one's worries with the help of a bright source of light.
 (37) Another possibility is to direct oneself at a holy object or a conscious spirit free from attachments [a saint e.g.].
 (38) Or else in the basis that is fundamental to one's sleeping, waking and dreaming.
 (39) Further one may meditate upon anything one feels attracted to.

 II) The practice